testml-lang/testml/ReadMe.md

 modern programming languages.

 You define sections of data called blocks, that define pieces of data called points.
-A data point is either an input or an output, or sometimes both.
+A data point is either an input or an expected output, or sometimes both.

 You also define assertions that are run against the data blocks.
 For example, this assertion: